diferma0151/sample_repo/developers/RepositoryAccess.md

 short-term:

-1. eliminate backward dependencies to `run` module from widgets (IN PROGRESS)
+1. eliminate backward dependencies to `run` module from widgets (DONE)
-1. redesign command API so that it can receive per-repository object
+1. redesign command API so that it can receive per-repository object (DONE)
 1. implement stubs for new classes
 1. have Workbench use new classes (manager layer?)
 1. pass stubs to all widgets